PurpurMC/PurpurDocs/mkdocs/Configuration.md

         - **description**: The color of the bossbar
     * ##### percent
         - **default**: 1.0
-        - **description**: How filled the bossbar is rangin from 0.0 to 1.0
+        - **description**: How filled the bossbar is ranging from 0.0 to 1.0
     * ##### tick-interval
         - **default**: 5
         - **description**: How often the bossbar should update